 The company has an open and honest and positive working relationship with HMRC and is committed to to prompt disclosure and transparency in all tax matters with HMRC.
 Fleetcor’s approach to HMRC is one of a proactive stance making sure any potential issues are dealt with quickly and in a consultantive way.

 All dealings with the tax authorities and other relevant bodies are conducted in a collaborative, courteous and timely manner.
-The UK Head of Finance and Financial Controllers meet formally on a regular basis for a business review meeting with HMRC.
+The UK CFO and Financial Controller meet formally on a regular basis for a business review meeting with HMRC.

 5. Tax Governance and Management of Risks in Fleetcor UK

 Fleetcor Technologies Inc. bears ultimate responsibility for ensuring the compliance of Fleetcor UK with tax law and regulations, the management of tax risks and providing information for our stakeholders.